Vishal1711/Vishal1711/README.md

 - 👋 Hi, I’m @Vishal1711
-- 👀 I’m interested in autonomous vehicles.
+- 👀 I’m interested in autonomous vehicles and robotics.
 - 🌱 I’m currently learning autonomus vehicle stuff.
 - 💞️ I’m looking to collaborate on machine learning projects.
 - 📫 How to reach me https://www.linkedin.com/in/vishal-jadhav-/